Kong/docs.konghq.com/app/docs/0.13.x/auth.md

     The url `http://localhost:8000/auth-sample` will now echo whatever is being requested.

-2. ### Configure the key-auth plugin for your Service
+2. ### Configure the key-auth Plugin for your Service

     Issue the following cURL request to add a service: